JavierGonzalezOtero02/CCQKAN/README.md

 This repository contains the complete implementation of **CCQKAN**, a framework for building, training, and evaluating **Quantum Kolmogorov-Arnold Networks (QKANs)** with classical inputs and outputs.

-This repository accompanies the thesis submitted to the international conference **Quantum Techniques in Machine Learning (QTML)**.
+The repository accompanies the thesis submitted to the international conference **Quantum Techniques in Machine Learning (QTML)**.

 ---